 (h) Employee notice clause means the contract clause that Government contracting departments and agencies must include in all nonexempt Government contracts and subcontracts pursuant to Executive Order 13201.

 (i) Government means the Government of the United States of America.

 (j) Government contract means any agreement or modification thereof between any contracting agency and any person for the purchase, sale, or use of personal property or nonpersonal services.
-The term “personal property,” as used in this section, includes supplies, and contracts for the use of real property (such as lease arrangements), unless the contract for the use of real property itself constitutes real property (such as easements).
+The term “personal property,” as used in this section, includes supplies, and contracts for the use of real property (such as lease Start Printed Page 16387arrangements), unless the contract for the use of real property itself constitutes real property (such as easements).
 The term “nonpersonal services” as used in this section includes, but is not limited to, the following services: utilities, construction, transportation, research, insurance, and fund depository.
 The term Government contract does not include:

 (1) Agreements in which the parties stand in the relationship of employer and employee; and

 (k) Labor organization means any organization of any kind in which employees participate and which exists for the purpose, in whole or in part, of dealing with employers concerning grievances, labor disputes, wages, rates of pay, hours, or other terms or conditions of employment.